 WorldatWork provides certifications specifically designed for individuals who work in payroll or benefits.
 Any HR professional could benefit from these certifications, as most HRM professionals handle finances, payroll, and budgets.
 You can earn a Certified Compensation Professional (CCP) certification, Certified Executive Compensation Professional (CECP) certification, Certified Benefits Professional (CBP) certification, and more.

-Taking online courses can be a great way to enhance your performance in your current role and prepare for career advancement.
-Consider taking one of Coursera's top-rated courses in HR:
+Completing professional training can be a great way to enhance your performance in your current role and prepare for career advancement.

 To delve deeper into HRM, sign up for the University of Minnesota's Human Resource Management: HR for People Managers Specialization.
-This five-course program takes about two months to complete and covers such processes as recruiting, managing performance, and managing compensation.
+Over five courses, you'll learn about processes such as recruiting, managing performance, and managing compensation.

 Editorial Team